turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 Individually, you will select a card at random that has a question to respond to.
 You must give an attempt at responding to it before passing it off to a group member if you're unsure.
 Imagine you don't know the answer to a question on a technical interview, you won't simply say "I don't know".
 Will you try to take an educated guess?
 Will you say you're unsure?
 Will you try to explain by example?

-### We will evaluate your response based on the following rubric:
+### We will evaluate your response (individually) based on the following rubric:

+* Novice: - Cannot respond to the question with accuracy.
+Interviewer may rephrase the question several times or pivot to ask a simpler question.
+May find a way to gracefully say "I don't know".
+* Advanced Beginner - Cannot respond to the question with accuracy.
+May discuss related ideas, but does not quite stay on topic for the question we're asking.
+May ramble a bit until they throw out the correct term, looking to the interviewer for signs of being on the right track.
+* Proficient - Responds to the question with accuracy, but may be a bit vague or unsure of themselves.
+May answer the question by describing an example rather than having an eloquent articulation of the concept.
+May not be able to dig much deeper to respond to follow-up questions that may arise.
 * Expert - Responds to the question accurately and gracefully.
 Uses the correct vocabulary when discussing the concept, and is sure of their response.
 Gives an appropriate amount of detail to thoroughly answer the question, but responds well to any follow-up questions that may arise.
-* Proficient - Responds to the question with accuracy, but may be a bit vague or unsure of themselves.
-May answer the question by describing an example rather than having an eloquent articulation of the concept.
-May not be able to dig much deeper to respond to follow-up questions that may arise.
-* Advanced Beginner - Cannot respond to the question with accuracy.
-May discuss related ideas, but does not quite stay on topic for the question we're asking.
-May ramble a bit until they throw out the correct term, looking to the interviewer for signs of being on the right track.
-* Novice: - Cannot respond to the question with accuracy.
-Interviewer may rephrase the question several times or pivot to ask a simpler question.
-May find a way to gracefully say "I don't know".

 If the evaluator is left wanting a bit more from your response, they may choose to continue to ask follow-up question to you - or they may open it up to volunteers in the group to assist.

 <!-- IDEAS FOR NEXT INNING